seandstewart/bardly/pending/romances/the-tempest/11-player.md

 And prompt me, plain and holy innocence!
 I am your wife, if you will marry me;
 If not, I'll die your maid: to be your fellow
-You may deny me; but I’ll be your servant,
+You may deny me; but I'll be your servant,
-Whether you will or no. …
+Whether you will or no. ...

 **FERDINAND**
-… My mistress, dearest;
+...
+My mistress, dearest;
-And I thus humble ever. …
+And I thus humble ever. ...

 **MIRANDA**
-My husband, then? …
+My husband, then? ...

 **FERDINAND**
 Ay, with a heart as willing
-As bondage e ‘er of freedom: here’s my hand.
+As bondage e 'er of freedom: here's my hand.

 **MIRANDA**
-And mine, with my heart in ‘t; and now farewell
+And mine, with my heart in 't; and now farewell
-Till half an hour hence. …
+Till half an hour hence. ...

 **FERDINAND**
-… A thousand thousand!
+...
+A thousand thousand!

 *Exeunt FERDINAND and MIRANDA severally*